KittCheung1/pokemon/README.md

 ## Description
 Application starts at the Login page.
 Enter username to login.
 User will be redirected to the Catalogue page on our case, the Pokedex Page with a list of Pokemon.
+(Might take some time to store the pokemons)
-Clicking on user can catch pokemon by clicking on the "catch (pokemon)" button.
-The user can then see the caught pokemon in the Trainers page.
+User can catch pokemon by clicking on the "catch (pokemon)" button.
+Alert will notify user that the pokemon has been caught.
+The user can then see all the caught pokemons in the Trainers page.
-At the Trainers page, the user can release the caught pokemon.
+At the Trainers page, the user can release each individual pokemon.

 ## Assumptions